 - In the Actions column, choose .

-- In the Release dialog box that appears, select Release Now.
-Click Next.
+- In the Release dialog box that appears, click Release Now.
+Then, click Next.

-- Confirm the instance to release.
-Click OK.
+- Verify the instance to be released and then click OK.

 - In the left-side navigation pane, choose .

 - Set Search By to Instance ID.
 Enter the ID of the EcsQuickStart instance.
-Press Enter to start the search.
+Press the Enter key to start the search.